bhubie/talks/making-impossible-states-impossible/slides/slides.md

 transition: slide-up
 ---

-What I am looking for is a way to decribe a type as being one of a set number of things while not leaking the data of a type to others.
+What I am looking for is a way to decribe a type as being one of a set number of things while not leaking the the data of the type to the others.

 A way to describe a type as "this, or that, or this other thing"

 ---